It's all about peace and love, man.

 , dude, except the hippie "messed-up" phase never ended.
 Whoah.

-Loads of Truth in Television
+Plenty of Truth in Television

 , here.
 Although a certain amount of Flanderization occurs in fiction as noted above, hippie clothing generally isn't exaggerated at all, because it doesn't need to be.
 As Like Is, Like, a Comma